Blueberry Sour Cream Tart

 Preheat oven to 400°F.

 Roll out the dough between two sheets of waxed paper into a 12-inch circle.
 Peel away the top sheet of waxed paper, turn the dough over, and center it in a 10-inch tart pan.
 Peel away the remaining waxed paper, and fit the dough to the pan, trimming the excess flush with the edge of the pan.
-Put the dough in the freezer for about 10 minutes.
+Put the dough-filled pan in the freezer for about 10 minutes.

 To partially bake the dough, line it with foil and fill with pie weights or dried beans (or prick the dough many times with a fork and hope for the best).
 Bake for 15 minutes and remove from the oven.
 Remove the foil and pie weights.